meet the author

-Since then he has written several short stories, and his debut novel, A Murder Of Crows, went to No.1 on the Amazon Scottish Crime charts and became a Bestseller.
-It was also long listed for the Guardian's Not The Booker Prize.
+Since then he has written several short stories, and his debut novel, A Murder Of Crows, went to No.1 in several sub genre categories on Amazon Kindle, including the Scottish Crime charts, and became a Bestseller.
+It entered the top ten in Canada in their main Kindle chart and was also long listed for the Guardian's Not The Booker Prize.

 He is currently working on a sequel, as well as other book proposals and short stories.

 Praise for A murder of crows

 'Shades of early Iain Banks.'
 Russel D McLean, author of and when i die & Ed's Dead

 'Skewis skilfully creates an atmosphere of foreboding from the opening and doesn't let go until, breathless, you reach the last page.'
 Michael J Malone, author of A Suitable Lie and dog fight